nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Head up the ladder and to the left to the Shrine.
 Show Tear of Hate to get the Dragon Emblem.
 Now head back to Opassa Beach and Home World.
 Head to the El Nido Triangle.

-### El Nido Triangle
+### El Nido Triangle (Home World)

   * Head down the ladder heading to the right and down.
 Go to the right path again dodging everything and head down.
   * Get the chest (Star Fragment) surrounded by several fish.
 Those will chase you if you get in the circle.
+  * Go to the Right Side of the Cirle and wait for the Fish to circle to the left before attempting to get the Chest.
-Head back out of the El Nido Triangle and to Sky Dragon Isle.
+  * Head back out of the El Nido Triangle and to Sky Dragon Isle.

 ### Sky Dragon Isle